-Accelerating Circular Value Chains.
-SEE is creating circular value chains that prevent waste, enable recovery of materials, and reduce dependence on natural resources.
-By recovering and recycling materials after use, we enable circularity and lessen reliance on virgin materials.
+circularity and lessen reliance on virgin materials.
 We are working to achieve our 2025 Sustainability and Materials Pledge aimed to increase materials circularity in the industry through innovation, reducing plastic and other materials waste and collaborating for change.

 Mitigating Climate Change.
 By focusing on the Greenhouse Gas ("GHG") emissions of our solutions and the ability of our solutions to protect products, SEE is able to develop packaging that minimizes climate impacts, such as those associated with wasted or damaged products, which enhances environmental sustainability, and delivers economic and societal benefits.
-SEE is developing a strategy to mitigate climate change by establishing Science Based Targets, in line with the Science Based Targets initiative ("SBTi"), for our Scopes 1 and 2 GHG emissions.
-We have a goal of net-zero carbon dioxide emissions within our operations by 2040.
+SEE is developing have a strategy to mitigate climate change by establishing with approved Science Based Targets for 2030, in line with the Science Based Targets initiative ("SBTi"), for our Scopes 1 and 2 GHG emissions.
+We have set a goal of to achieve net-zero carbon dioxide emissions within across our operations (Scopes 1 and 2) by 2040.

-We are developing long-term expenditure forecasts to meet our goals.
+We are developing long-term expenditure forecasts have a transition plan that outlines the actions we will take to meet reduce energy consumption, increase efficiencies in our goals. operations, and explore renewable energy opportunities for our manufacturing facilities across the globe.
 Meeting our net-zero carbon dioxide emissions pledge will require significant capital investment in our operations.
-We also may invest in renewable energy credits, carbon offsets, or similar programs to aid in reaching our goals, the cost of which were not material in the year ended December 31, 2022, but may be so in future years.
+We also may invest in renewable energy credits, solutions, energy conservation measures, carbon offsets, or similar programs to aid in reaching reach our goals, the cost of which were not material in the year ended December 31, 2022, but may be so in future years.